 Promoting the role of Physics in research, education, industry and the community

-The TH Laby medal for the best Honours or Masters thesis from an Australian University was established in 2018 to commemorate Thomas H. Laby, and is based on the former Laby Medal, which was awarded annually for the most outstanding Victorian Honours Physics student thesis by the Victorian Branch between 1992-2009.
+The Thomas H Laby medal for the best Honours or Masters thesis from an Australian University was established in 2018 to commemorate Thomas H. Laby, and is based on the former Laby Medal, which was awarded annually by the Victorian Branch between 1992-2009 for the most outstanding Victorian Honours Physics student thesis.

 The award consists of a medal, certificate and monetary prize of $1000, and one year membership of the AIP.
 The medal will be presented to the chosen candidate at the AIP Congress in Congress years and in non-Congress years at the AIP Summer Meeting.
 Reasonable expenses in attending the presentation will be met by the Council of the AIP.

 The award is supported by a generous bequest from the late Betty Laby, daughter of Thomas Howell Laby.
 Up to two awards will be made each year.